/ Oct 5

 Step 3: Forward Fold (Uttanasana)

 Make it your own: Place a generous bend in the knees to reduce tension on the lower back, or use your hands on your hips to support you.
-Only fold as is comfortable for your lower back, placing your hands on thighs, shins, or blocks.
+Only fold as much as your lower back allows comfortably, resting your hands on your thighs, shins, or yoga blocks for support.

 Step 4: Half Forward Fold (Ardha Uttanasana)